 My name is Andaiye Taylor.
 I am a journalist and entrepreneur, and I created BrickCityLive.com, which I officially launched about three weeks ago.
-I currently write the vast majority of the stories on this site.* Given the recent spate of shootings in town that have gotten so much press, and given the ongoing violence and other tough problems that are a reality here in Newark, I think it makes sense for me to explain the content on this website.
+As of today, I personally write the vast majority of the stories on this site.
+Given the recent spate of shootings in town that have gotten so much press, and given the ongoing violence and other tough problems that are a reality here in Newark, I think it makes sense for me to explain the content on this website.
 But before I start that discussion in earnest, let me tell you a little about myself.

 I was born in Newark, and I’ve lived here longer than I’ve ever lived anywhere else.
 I’ve lived in the south ward, on Wainwright Street, and in the west ward, off of Orange Street.
 I spent a substantial part of my childhood and adolescence living in Hillside.
 I spent all of my teenage years living in Irvington.
 I’ve attended school in Newark, Hillside and, for high school, Livingston.
 I attended college in Philadelphia.
 I currently live downtown.